 - The ability of the eye to focus on both near and distant objects, by adjusting its focal length, is called the accommodation of the eye. - The smallest distance, at which the eye can see objects clearly without strain, is called the near point of the eye or the least distance of distinct vision.
 For a young adult with normal vision, it is about 25 cm. - The common refractive defects of vision include myopia, hypermetropia and presbyopia.
 Myopia (short-sightedness the image of distant objects is focussed before the retina) is corrected by using a concave lens of suitable power.
 Hypermetropia (far-sightedness the image of nearby objects is focussed beyond the retina) is corrected by using a convex lens of suitable power.
-The eye loses its power of accommodation at old age. - The splitting of white light into its component colours is called dispersion. - Scattering of light causes the blue colour of sky.
+The eye loses its power of accommodation at old age. - The splitting of white light into its component colours is called dispersion. - Scattering of light causes the blue colour of sky and the reddening of the Sun at sunrise and sunset.